shubhamworksatkpi/usecases/README.md

-In this Spring Boot tutorial, you will learn how to develop RESTful web services APIs for CRUD operations on a MySQL database.
+In this repository, I have developed the Spring Boot RESTful web services APIs for CRUD operations on a MySQL database.
 The CRUD operations include Create, Retrieve, Update and Delete.